fuzzymfx/fuzzymfx.github.io/content/current.md

 </figcaption>
 </figure>

 Over the next few days, we explored Bur Dubai with our friends, often referred to as the "Little India" in Dubai, known for its extensive collection of electronic shops.
 We also visited a gold market in Dubai, because gold is cheaper in Dubai than in India.
-We immediately brought out our inner Indian, put on a bright face, ready to bargain for the product to death.
+We immediately brought out our inner Indian, put on a bright face, ready to bargain for the things that we wished to buy to death.
 I bought *Marshall Kilburn II*: an amazing speaker.
 The five of us went ahead and had dinner beside a lake, where we reminisced about our college days and then explored a chocolate shop to get souvenirs for our friends in India.

 After six days of extensive exploration, we decided to take a breather on a Saturday morning and went swimming in the apartment's swimming pool with our friends.
 That evening, we set out to visit the Palm Jumeirah, an opulent and magnificent hotel in Dubai known for its attractive theme parks and immersive experiences.
 We had dinner there and witnessed a live band perform.
 We then went ahead to explore an Indian Pub, *Havelli*.
 It was loud and typical.
 Havelli reminded me of home and we had our dinner there.
 Khusi danced and made friends with strangers.
 Our card bills soared high, and we decided to head back to our apartment.